apache/fury-site/docs/specification/xlang_implementation_guide.md

-External structural targets require an accessible concrete class or struct, legal parameterless construction, and directly readable and assignable members.
+External structural targets require an accessible concrete class or struct, legal parameterless construction, and directly readable and assignable wire members.
 Schema properties match target fields or properties by case-sensitive name and exact CLR/generic type.
 Explicit nullability must match; when target metadata is nullable-oblivious, the declaration supplies schema nullability.
-Immutable, constructor-only, factory-only, init-only, readonly, renamed, converted, or inaccessible shapes use a manual `Serializer<T>`.
-Generated class reads allocate and publish the final target before recursive children;
-target structs are inline values.
+Ignored properties are declaration-owned budget hints and do not bind or access target members.
+Immutable, constructor-only, factory-only, init-only, readonly, renamed, converted, or inaccessible wire shapes use a manual `Serializer<T>`.
+Generated class reads allocate and publish the final target before recursive children; target structs are inline values.
 The declaration is never a temporary graph owner.

 C# carrier composition is target-based.
 The resolver recursively binds `Nullable<T>`, one-dimensional `T[]`, `List<T>`, `LinkedList<T>`,